 - PSY 495RC - Community Research Seminar

 - PSY 495XC - Community Research Seminar II

 Selected Publications and Presentations

 Au, T. K., Oh, J. S., Knightly, L. M., Jun, S.-A., & Romo, L. F. (2008).
-Salvaging a Childhood Language.
+Salvaging a childhood language.
 Journal of Memory and Language, 58, 998-1011.

-My research interests center around the development and experiences of linguistic minority populations in predominantly monolingual environments such as the U.S. These children and adults come from cultural backgrounds in which a heritage language (a language other than the mainstream or dominant language) is spoken.
+My research interests center around the development and experiences of language minority populations in predominantly monolingual environments such as the U.S. These children and adults come from cultural backgrounds in which a heritage language (a language other than the mainstream or dominant language) is spoken.
 I am particularly interested in the following aspects of linguistic minority experiences:

 Adult Heritage Language Learners: As a result of the rapid loss of heritage languages, many linguistic minority adults find themselves with limited or no heritage language proficiency.
 Some decide to take language courses in their heritage language as adults.
 I have been investigating how early experience with a language, even when limited to the early childhood years, may help the adult language learner.
 In particular, we have been studying whether, and how, these adults can later access their memory for a childhood language to help them (re)learn the language as adults.
 We have investigated these questions in adults from immigrant backgrounds, as well as adults who were adopted from Korea to the U.S. into monolingual-English speaking homes as young children.
-We are now extending this line of research to look at how other background variables play a part in the success of adult heritage language learners.
-I have been studying the role of sociocultural variables such a feeling of belonging to the heritage culture and motivation to learn the language in the success of adult heritage language learners, in order to eventually develop a sociocultural model of heritage language learning.